Bristol-SiD-Development/scripts/pylcio/README.md

-Directory to put simple scripts based on the pylcio bindings
+Directory to put scripts based on the pylcio bindings

 In order to use pylcio you should add the flollowing to your ~/.bashrc (note that the paths are subject to change)